-Every once in a while I see the same question pop up on message boards like TeaChat and Reddit, what do the bubbles in tea mean?
+Every once in a while, I see the same question pop up on message boards like TeaChat and Reddit.
+What does it mean when there are bubbles in tea?
 We’re not talking about bubble tea (aka bobba) here!
-There are a number of substances that can cause bubbles, foam, or even the mythical “tea pearl” to form when the leaves come into contact with hot water.
+Several substances can cause bubbles, foam, or even the mythical “tea pearl” to form when the leaves come into contact with hot water.
+Here is a list of just a few of them and what they might mean for your tea.

 Saponin is a